IAmPancake/VAIL-Lockout-Discord-Bot/README.md

 Bot hosters, you also need to enable the "Message Content" Priveleged Gateway Intent.
 I'm trying to find a way to work around this.
 User installation not officially supported in any capacity.

-when running the bot, use !help for a command list, and !racehelp for an FAQ.
+Add the bot to your server with this link: https://discord.com/oauth2/authorize?client_id=1245924283545419789 (note: I'm hosting this myself, may not last forever!) when running the bot, use !help for a command list, and !racehelp for an FAQ.